-Periodontal disease is diagnosed by Dr. Braunreiter or dental hygienist during a periodontal examination.
+Periodontal disease is diagnosed by Dr. Theisen or dental hygienist during a periodontal examination.
 This type of exam should always be part of your regular dental check-up.

 A periodontal probe (small dental instrument) is gently used to measure the sulcus (pocket or space) between the tooth and the gums.
 The depth of a healthy sulcus measures three millimeters or less and does not bleed.
 The periodontal probe helps indicate if pockets are deeper than three millimeters.
 As periodontal disease progresses, the pockets usually get deeper.

-Dr. Braunreiter or one of our hygienists will use pocket depths, amount of bleeding, inflammation, tooth mobility, etc., to make a diagnosis that will fall into a category below:
+Dr. Theisen or one of our hygienists will use pocket depths, amount of bleeding, inflammation, tooth mobility, recession, and attachment loss to make a diagnosis that will fall into a category below:

 Gingivitis is the first stage of periodontal disease.
 Plaque and its toxin by-products irritate the gums, making them tender, inflamed, and likely to bleed.